brave/browser-laptop/docs/style.md

 ## Legacy

 All legacy styles are processed with [Less](http://lesscss.org/) and can be found in the /less directory.
-These should still be maintained but all future CSS should be written in JavaScript and kept inside the appropriate component file.
+These should still be maintained but all future CSS should be written in JavaScript and kept inside the appropriate component file. **For further information regarding how to refactor legacy code to Aphrodite, check this [Wiki page](https://github.com/brave/browser-laptop/wiki/Refactoring-styles-to-Aphrodite).**

 ## Example